 If you choose to go on a tour you will be offered a great local meal based on lobster and seafood cooked right on the spot.
 Definitely a great way to spend a day in Antigua.

 9. Pillars of Hercules

-The Xtreem circumnavigation is another amazing boat tour that circumnavigates the island and stops by the pillars of Hercules for snorkeling, besides other incredible spots, including the secluded Randevouz Beach and Green Island.
+The Xtreem circumnavigation is another amazing boat tour that circumnavigates the island and stops by the pillars of Hercules for snorkeling, besides other incredible spots, including the two secluded beaches of Rendezvous Beach and Green Island.